 When managing to apply a sun cream one big issue is its stickiness and residues.
 Thinking about these, Soltan Kids made the perfect product for you and your baby.
 This is a quick-drying sun care product that will keep the mess away from your baby.

 A once-a-day sunscreen, P20 has a four star UVA protection and factor 50 SPF.
 Protecting your baby for up to 10 hours, it’s a good choice for school-aged children, or little ones who hate having sunscreen put on though bear in mind it will last three hours in the water.
 Fragrance free, it’s got more of an oily texture than most of the creams on this list, and it’s very quick and easy to apply with a handy pump.
 It can stain, however, as it is a yellowish colour, so avoid dressing your little one in white clothing after applying.

 This is a product with a triple action working as sun cream, insect repellent, and moisturiser.
 It was launched in 2017 bringing a natural and organic formula.
 In addition, this sun care product is incredibly hydrating.

-This is another good product if your concern is long lasting e high-protection for sensitive skin.
+This is another good product if your concern is long lasting, high-protection for sensitive skin.
 Evy claims that it's also recommended by dermatologists.

-How often should I apply sunscreen to my baby?
+How should I apply baby sunscreen to my baby?

 Can I use one sunscreen for the entire family?

-You’ll need to choose a sunscreen specially formulated for babies and toddlers.
-Not only are these better suited to sensitive skin, but they also work in a different way.
+You’ll need to choose a sunscreen specially formulated for babies and toddlers, so a regular adult sunscreen will not be suitable for children.
+Not only are these better suited to sensitive skin, they work in a different way.
 Conventional sunblocks will use chemicals to absorb and dissipate the sun’s rays, whereas children’s sunscreens will often use minerals to create a physical barrier from the sun.